rantahar/introduction-to-mpi/_episodes/12-profiling.md

 It also displays the metric you have chosen on a function level.
 The system view displays data on the chose function on a deeper level.

-Right clicking on the view and choosing info replaces the system view with an info view.
+Right clicking on the view and choosing "Info" replaces the system view with an info view.
 This gives information on the chosen metric.

 If your running on a cluster you may wish to use the command line instead.
-To supress the gui use the -s parameter.
+To supress the GUI, use the `-s` parameter.
 ~~~
 scalasca -examine -s scorep_poisson_2_sum
 cat scorep_poisson_2_sum/scorep.score